radman/notification_system/README.md

 This will generate `app/models/events/new_user_event.rb`

+### Validating Event Source Type ###

+    class CoolEvent < NotificationSystem::Event
+      validates_source_type :user
+    end

+If the type of the source is not user, this add an error to the event instance: "source is not an instance of User".

+TODO: explain better

 ### Triggering Events ###

     NewUserEvent.trigger :source => source_object, :arg1 => 'blah', :arg2 => [1,2,3], ..., :argn => 'wow'